Peter Collins (racing driver): Later career

 Collins (left) and teammate Mike Hawthorn celebrate with race winner Juan Manuel Fangio, after the 1957 German Grand Prix.

-1958 saw the introduction of the new, improved Ferrari Dino 246 and results started to improve for Scuderia Ferrari.
+The year 1958 saw the introduction of the new, improved Ferrari Dino 246 and results started to improve for Scuderia Ferrari.
 Although achieving few results in the first half of the season, Collins improved and won the non-championship BRDC International Trophy at Silverstone, then finished third at the Monaco Grand Prix.
-However, Enzo Ferrari felt Collins was distracted by his supposed playboy lifestyle.
-The Monaco yacht where he lived was considered a perpetual party by Ferrari, who thought Collins was distracted and no longer focused on driving and developing sports cars.
+However, Enzo Ferrari felt Collins was distracted by his "supposed" playboy lifestyle.
+The Monaco yacht where he lived was considered a perpetual party boat by Ferrari, who thought Collins was preoccupied and no longer focused entirely on driving and developing sports cars.

-Collins was sacked by Ferrari after deliberately damaging the clutch in his car, which he shared with Mike Hawthorn during the 24 Hours of Le Mans rather than race in a rainstorm, and was found drinking in a pub in England before the end of the race.
-Ferrari relented and allowed Collins to drive an F2 car until the end of the season.
+Collins was sacked by Ferrari after deliberately damaging the clutch in his car, which he shared with Mike Hawthorn during the 24 Hours of Le Mans, rather than race in a rainstorm, and was subsequently found drinking in a pub in England before the end of the race.
+Ferrari ultimately relented and allowed Collins to drive an F2 car until the end of the season.
 At the French Grand Prix at Reims, Hawthorn refused to start unless Collins was allowed to start in a F1 car.
 He did, and finished fifth.
 Ferrari immediately sacked Collins again.
 Hawthorn responded by flying to Italy and storming the Ferrari headquarters in Modena.
-Having smashed down locked doors, Hawthorn told Enzo Ferrari he would not drive for him again unless Collins was given his Formula One seat again; Ferrari relented.
+Having smashed down locked doors, Hawthorn told Enzo Ferrari he would not drive for him again unless Collins was given his Formula One seat again; Ferrari again relented.

-Following Musso's death at Reims, Ferrari was left without one of his top drivers, and so Collins's position was for now safe.
-At the British Grand Prix at Silverstone, Collins achieved perhaps his greatest drive.
+Following Musso's death at Reims, Ferrari was left without one of his top drivers, and so Collins's position was safe for now.
+At the British Grand Prix at Silverstone, Collins attained perhaps his greatest driving performance.
 Under team orders and desiring to help his friend Hawthorn win the Championship, Collins led from the start, running flat out in an effort to beat the Vanwall of Moss.
-Although in an inferior car to the main contenders, by driving at the limit for 45 laps Collins gradually pulled away from Moss until his Vanwall expired and Collins won.
+Although in an inferior car to the main contenders, by driving at the limit for 45 laps, Collins gradually pulled away from Moss until his Vanwall expired and Collins won.
 The Ferrari team management decided not to slow Collins down and flag Hawthorn through to the win after Collins's great drive.
 Moss's future patron, Rob Walker, told Collins after the race that he found Collins's driving frightening and he should never drive like that again.
 It was his third and final career victory.